 Full Spectrum Hemp Extract

-Over 100 different phytocannabinoids have been isolated from the Cannabis plant.
+Over 100 different cannabinoids that exist naturally in plants (phytocannabinoids) have been isolated from the Cannabis plant.
 Cannabidiol, or CBD, is the predominant cannabinoid in industrial hemp products.
-Legally, these industrial hemp products – like the ones sold by The Hemp Health – cannot contain more than 0.3% tetrahydrocannabinol (THC).
+Legally, these industrial hemp products – like the ones sold by The Hemp Health – cannot contain more than 0.3 tetrahydrocannabinol (THC).
 Along with CBD, hemp contains an abundance of compounds including terpenes, plant sterols, chlorophyll, and many others.

 We believe that using a full-spectrum hemp extract will allow your body to take full advantage of all the cannabinoids and other compounds that are found in hemp.
 It is believed that these compounds work synergistically, which is sometimes referred to as the “Hemptourage Effect”.